Blind Injustice (opera): Composition and premiere

-Although the opera is based on Mark Godsey's book of the same title, work on the opera began before the book was published.
+Although the opera is based on Mark Godsey's book of the same title, work on the opera began pre-publication based on a rough draft.
 Members of the Ohio Innocence Project (OIP) young professionals committee met in early 2017 with members of Cincinnati's Young Professional Choral Collective (YPCC) to discuss devising choral music based on OIP's work; YPCC's founding director, KellyAnn Nelson, saw the opportunity to create something larger.
 Cincinnati Opera became involved and commissioned the creation of the opera.
 The opera was initially workshopped in collaboration with the University of Cincinnati College-Conservatory of Music (CCM).

 Librettist David Cote worked with director, dramaturge and CCM faculty member Robin Guarino to develop the opera's text in early 2018.
 Approximately 40 percent of the libretto is drawn directly from interviews with the exonerees; their stories are at the heart of the opera.
 Adjustments to the libretto were still being made in mid 2019, to reflect exonerees' civil cases for restitution.
 Scott Davenport Richards's score includes elements of jazz, blues, minimalism, and hip-hop.
 The score was released bit by bit to the creative team throughout 2018.
 In November 2018, a workshop was held to introduce some of the musical numbers to the exonerees themselves as well as collect creative feedback.

 The opera, which consists of one 90-minute act, premiered at the Wilks Studio Theatre in Cincinnati's Music Hall on July 22, 2019, directed by Robin Guarino.
 The narrow stage was flanked by audience members seated on either side, giving it the intimate feel of courtroom.
 The orchestra comprised members of the Cincinnati Symphony Orchestra under the direction of John Morris Russell.
 Members of YPCC served as part of the chorus.

 Some performances were followed by question-and-answer sessions with the real life exonerees represented in the opera.

+The opera was performed in Colorado in 2023 by Opera Theatre of the Rockies and was performed in February 2024 at Peak Performances in New Jersey.
+In February 2025 it will premiere in New York City's Lincoln Center, a production of MasterVoices.
+In July 2025, it will run in Cleveland, Ohio at Playhouse Square.